aiven/aiven-docs/docs/tools/cli/service-cli.md

 :::warning
-Maintenance updates do not typically cause any noticeable impact on the service in use but may sometimes cause a short period of lower performance or downtime which shall not exceed 1 hour.
+Maintenance updates do not typically cause any noticeable impact on the service in use but may sometimes cause a short period of lower performance or downtime which will not exceed 1 hour.
 :::

 | Parameter      | Information             |